 - Dog must be over the age of 4 months (Notwithstanding the foregoing, any person owning a dog under four months of age found running at large shall be required to obtain a license)

-- Provide a copy of the current Rabies Certificate (must be valid for more than 30 days prior to licensing)
+- Provide a copy of the current Rabies Certificate (must be valid for more than 30 days prior to licensing and be signed by a licensed veterinarian)

 - Provide proof the animal has been altered (spayed/neutered), if applicable.
 If proof is not available, the owner may fill out an Affidavit at the Clerk's office.